 Cultivate Community Connections

 Finally, Beanstack helps develop community connections.
-Your district and students can share their reading challenges and successes beyond the classroom.
-Involve the PTO/PTA, share updates on the morning announcements, broadcast challenge stats on social media.
-All these actions will help build that culture of community reading and connect all members of this community, including students, parents, educators, and more.
+Your district and students can share their winter and summer reading challenges and successes beyond the classroom.
+Involve the PTO/PTA, share updates on the morning announcements, and broadcast challenge stats on social media.
+All these actions will help build that community reading culture and connect all community members, including students, parents, educators, and more.

 Grow Your School District’s Community Reading Culture Today!

-Research shows that students who read for fun are more successful.
+Research shows that students who read for fun are more successful in school and beyond.
+Reading boosts academic achievement and enhances creativity, critical thinking, and emotional intelligence.
 Developing a community reading culture increases the number of students who choose to read for fun, improves reading comprehension and engagement scores, and increases the success of your literacy programs.